AI Companion Security and Privacy

 In line with these commitments, Zoom has announced that it does not use any customer audio, video, chat, screen sharing, attachments, or other communications-like customer content (such as poll results, whiteboard, and reactions) to train Zoom’s or its third-party artificial intelligence models.

-Zoom provides controls at the account, group, and user levels, allowing administrators to select which AI Companion features or capabilities they wish to enable for specific Zoom product offerings and which users have access.
-For example, for Zoom Meetings, administrators can enable the AI Companion features at the account level and meeting hosts can choose whether to activate them for specific meetings.
-To provide transparency, meeting participants will see an in-product notification describing the generative AI Companion capabilities that are activated for that meeting.
+Zoom provides certain controls at the account, group, and/or user levels, allowing administrators to manage which AI Companion features or capabilities they wish to make available for specific Zoom product offerings and which users have access.
+For example, for Zoom Meetings, administrators can enable the AI Companion features at the account level and meeting hosts and participants can choose whether to activate and use them for specific meetings.
+To provide transparency, Zoom meeting participants will see in-product indicators for the AI Companion capabilities that are activated for that meeting.

 Data Flow